LoupAndSnoop/space-anal-justice/README.md

 - Bioflux can now be recycled with jelly/mash (but only on Gleba!) to make quality grinding of Gleba items easier.

 ## Aquilo:
+- Burner inserters are faster and more energy efficient (still inferior to fast inserters).
 - Cryo plant can now make chemical science.
 - Railgun damage research now needs cryo science packs.
 - Regular labs can no longer use cryogenic/promethium science packs.